swharden/pyABF/data/headers/File_axon_4.md

 ```
-DAC waveform is not enabled.
+DAC waveform is not enabled
 ```

 ## ABF2 Header